Oklahoma Sooners football: Postseason letdowns

-The 2005 season saw Oklahoma fall out of the AP poll for the first time since the 1999 season en route to an 8–4 record and a Holiday Bowl victory over No. 6 Oregon.
-In both 2006 and 2007, the Sooners won the Big 12 but suffered upset losses in their bowl games.
+In 2005, the Sooners fell out of the AP poll for the first time since the 1999 season, but they still finished the year with an 8–4 record and a Holiday Bowl victory over No. 6 Oregon.
+In both 2006 and 2007, the Sooners won the Big 12, but suffered upset losses in their bowl games.
 In the 2007 Fiesta Bowl, the Sooners lost a back-and-forth game in overtime when Boise State executed a Statue of Liberty play on a two-point conversion attempt to win 43–42.
-Oklahoma qualified for the Fiesta Bowl again the following year and were favored against West Virginia, however, a 48–28 loss ended their season.
+Oklahoma qualified for the Fiesta Bowl again the following year and lost to West Virginia 48–28.

 Prior to the 2007 season, the NCAA announced sanctions due to violations committed by players on the 2005 team who had been paid for unperformed work at a Norman car dealership.
 The NCAA found Oklahoma guilty of a "failure to monitor" the improper employment benefits and punished the team by vacating its victories from the 2005 season.
 However, in 2008, the NCAA partially reversed its decision and reinstated the vacated wins.

+The 2008 team scored the most points in college football history to that point, averaging over 51 per game.
 At the end of the 2008 regular season, the Big 12 South finished in a three-way tie between Oklahoma, Texas, and Texas Tech, with each team having suffered one loss at the hands of another.
 As the team with the highest BCS ranking, Oklahoma advanced to the conference championship game on a tie-breaker.
 The Sooners won the game, and quarterback Sam Bradford won the Heisman Trophy.
 His 53 combined passing and rushing touchdowns are tied for the most ever in a Heisman campaign.
-The Sooners advanced to the BCS National Championship Game but were defeated by Florida.
+The Sooners advanced to the BCS National Championship Game but lost to Florida.